Home » Why Do Rats Have Yellow Teeth?

 Why Do Rats Have Yellow Teeth?

-One of the many things that make rats so unsettling is their large, yellow teeth.
-Yellow and orange teeth are a sign of poor oral hygiene in humans, but the opposite is true for rodents.
+One of the things that make rats so unsettling is their large, yellow teeth.
+Yellow and orange teeth signify poor oral hygiene in humans, but the reverse is true for rodents.

-Rats have yellow teeth because their enamel contains iron, which is what makes their teeth yellow or orange.
-More importantly, iron makes the teeth stronger and more robust.
+Rats have yellow teeth because their enamel contains iron, making them yellow or orange.
+More importantly, iron strengthens the teeth.

-Rodent enamel differs from human enamel because they use their incisors for much more than just eating food, so they need extra protection from tough and abrasive materials.
+Rodent enamel differs from human enamel because they use incisors for much more than just eating food, so they need extra protection from tough, abrasive materials.

 Why Are Rats’ Teeth So Yellow?